AElX01/AElX01.github.io/_posts/2025-07-29-wireguard-azure-lab.md

 ---
-title: How to use Terraform and Ansible to Deploy a WireGuard VPN Server on Azure
+title: Use Terraform and Ansible to Deploy a WireGuard VPN Server on Azure
 description: Learn how to use IaC to deploy and manage your own vpn server
 date: 2025-07-29 00:32:20 -0600
 categories: [AUTOMATION, CLOUD]
 tags: [cloud, automation, azure]
 image:
-  path: /assets/used/min.png
+  path: /assets/used/wireguard.jpg
 ---

 # Introduction